Last updated: August 2026

 Cyber or data breach | Standard GL generally does not cover cyber incidents | Cyber liability |

 For Corpus Christi, the storm distinction matters.
-A Named-Storm endorsement, wind exclusion, property policy limitation, or completed operations question can become important after a leak, hurricane, or bayfront water intrusion claim.
+A named-storm endorsement or deductible attaches to a commercial property or builder’s risk policy rather than to general liability, so a wind exclusion, a property policy limitation, or a completed operations question can become important after a leak, hurricane, or bayfront water intrusion claim.
 Contractors should review Texas contractor GL requirements and the actual project contract before assuming a low-cost policy satisfies the job.

 How Corpus Christi contractors can lower GL costs without creating coverage gaps